PyRepair/maniple/training-data/summarize-experiment/pandas/34/prompt_response_response_7.md

     return binner, bins, labels
 ```

-In the corrected version, the 'labels' variable is generated separately from 'binner' based on the same parameters.
-Additionally, the manipulation of 'labels' based on the 'self.closed' and 'self.label' conditions has been made more explicit and clear.
-The use of separate variables to handle the manipulation based on different conditions can help in avoiding unexpected behavior.

-This corrected version should address the issue and prevent the AmbiguousTimeError from occurring.
+With this corrected code, the `binner` and `labels` variables will now contain the updated values with `NaT` inserted at the beginning, resolving the issue.
+This fix addresses the mishandling of DST transitions during the resampling process and ensures that the returned `binner` and `labels` variables have the correct values.